Skip to content

 Explanation:

-@pytest.mark.advanced_model: Marks the test as L3 merge level, indicating deep validation with real models. @pytest.mark.full_model: Marks L4 nightly-only suites (e.g. test_*_expansion.py, doc examples).
+@pytest.mark.advanced_model: Marks the test as L3 merge level (--run-level advanced_model): real weights, Whisper/similarity/keyword checks, diffusion deep checks, and preset voice/speaker gender validation where applicable. @pytest.mark.full_model: Marks L4 nightly-only suites (e.g. test_*_expansion.py, doc examples).

 @pytest.mark.parametrize: A parameterization decorator that allows abstracting test data into parameters, enabling reuse of the same test logic across different data configurations. indirect=True indicates that parameters will be passed to the fixture for processing.